Micahericson/Micahericson/README.md

 # About me

 - 🔭 I’m currently working on ...
-A few basic projects like calculators, using JavaScript, frameworks, and other foundational coding methods.
+Applying my developer skills for new projects using JavaScript, frameworks, and other foundational coding methods.
 - 🌱 I’m currently learning ...
-The ServiceNow platform as well as fullstack web development.
+To focus my problem solving abilties on the ServiceNow platform as well as fullstack web development.
-- 🤔 I’m looking for help with ...
-Prioritizing the right skills so I can train myself into an effective techincal subject matter expert.
+- 🤔 I’m looking forward to ...
+Sharpening my skills so I can be an effective techincal subject matter expert in any field I find myself in.